 I would struggle with bulimia until I was 40.
 The only time I kicked it was when I was pregnant with my two children, ages 21 and 15.
 Bulimia is not a weight loss method.
 It helped me become morbidly obese, but I couldn’t stop the behavior.
 My weight spiraled out of control during my pregnancies and in-between them.

 I was also unmedicated bipolar but did not know that until I was 35 and diagnosed after a near-suicide attempt in front of my husband and young children.
 I was in that much pain.
-To this day, I regret it.
+I regret it.
 Deeply.

 I had become that which I hated the most and I wanted to die.
-As a result, I thought obesity had defeated me.
+I thought obesity had defeated me.
 Don’t worry, it didn’t.

 (To be continued.
 Read part two here.)